 To further optimise the Excel sheet, I found the list on https://chandoo.org/wp/optimize-speedup-excel-formulas/ to be quite complete.

-Step 3: Optimising the algorithms
+Step 3: Optimizing the algorithms

 A classic is finding an optimal range of values and a computation is looped until the values don’t change anymore.
 There are two problems with that: temporary values and a slow algorithm.
-An approximation could help with initialising the data, resulting in much faster final results.
+An approximation could help with initializing the data, resulting in much faster final results.
 Not storing temporary variable and intermediate results (run-in-one-go) could get to the final answer quicker.

 Step 4: Add more hardware

 Got 4GB?
 Upgrade immediately.
 Got 8GB?
 Computers with 16GB or 32GB of memory will speed up the computer as a whole, but also Excel could get a lot faster.
-The actual speedup could also be none, ofcourse.
+The actual speedup could also be none, of course.
 Easiest is to simply find a machine with lots of ram and test your Excel sheet.